Provided a vector of y values, this function returns either the plain or per-capita difference or derivative between sequential values

 logical whether warning should be issued when

-is being called on ungrouped data andsubset_by = NULL
+calc_derivis being called on ungrouped data andsubset_by = NULL.- warn_logtransform_warnings

 logical whether warning should be issued when log(y) produced warnings.